The Story of the Abandoned Princess: Norway

-In a Norwegian variant collected in Valdres with the title Kong Hvidevallbjørn ("King Whitevalbear"), a king loses his way in a dark forest when a polar bear appears and demands his youngest daughter as his bride.
+In a Norwegian tale collected by Norwegian author Hallvard Bergh in Valdres with the title Kong Hvidevallbjørn or Kong Videvallbjønn ("King Whitevalbear"), a king loses his way in a dark forest when a polar bear appears and demands his youngest daughter as his bride.
 The king agrees at the moment and returns home.
 Some time later, the polar bear appears and wants the king to uphold his end of the bargain: for two days, the king deceives the polar bear with daughters of other people.
 On the third day, the polar bear returns and fetches the girl.
 She climbs onto his back and they travel far to his castle.
 The polar bear reveals he was enchanted into that form by an ugly witch who wanted him to marry her daughter.
 He takes off his bearskin at night to sleep on their bed, and by morning wears the bearskin again.
 They live like this for three years: the princess gives birth to three children, that the bear takes from her and brings to one of his sisters.
 After three years, the princess wants to visit her family.
 The polar bear takes her to his parents-in-law and tells her he will sleep by another room, and that no one must bring any light to see him.
 The princess tells her mother about the bearskin.
 That night, the princess lights a lamp to see him more clearly, and three drops of wax fall on his body.
 The polar bear warns her she shouldn't have done that, since his curse would have been over had she waited some more time, but now he has to return and marry the "Gygerdatter" ("Gyger's daughter").
 The prince turns back into a polar bear and takes the princess to visit his sisters and their children.
 The princess receives from her sisters-in-law three dresses, one bright "like the moon", the other "like the stars", and the third like "the sun".
 The princess takes her to a Glass Mountain and leaves her there by its foot, while he climbs the slope mountain.
 The princess cries, but a man takes pity on her and makes her a pair of metal shoes.
 She tries to climb the Glass Mountain twice and succeeds on the third.
 She reaches the Gygergaard ("The City of the Gygers") and finds that her husband, now human, is there.
 The princess works as the Gyger's servant, and must wash a black thing white and grind twelve barrels of malt.
 A man appears to her - her husband - and demands a kiss for his help.
 She refuses, but he helps her anyway.
 On the third day, the princess is sent to Hell to get a nuptial jewel for the Gyger's daughter.
 The man gives her directions to Hell, some warnings on how to treat the things she meets on the road, and advises her not to eat anything while there, get the jewels and escape.
 At the end of the tale, the princess uses the three dresses as bargaining chips to be with her husband during the three days of celebration.
 The princess wakes her husband on the third day and they concoct a plan to get rid of the Gyger and her daughter.
 The next day, the princess shall hold candles during the ceremony, suffering the pain of their burning on her hands until it consumes her whole body.
 However, as her husband and the Gyger's daughter enter the bedchambers, the prince asks his bride to trade places with the princess.
 Thus, the Gyger's daughter burns to death, the princess and her husband flee the castle, get their children and return to her parents.
 The tale was compared to other Animal Bridegroom variants.